How to Plant and Grow Romanesco Broccoli

 Since Romanesco enjoys cool weather, it’s a good idea to start seeds indoors six to eight weeks before your area’s average last frost date.

-Conversely, if you live in a warmer growing zone, starting Romanesco broccoli indoors during late summer can protect seedlings from the heat, and prepare them for a late fall or early winter transplant to the garden.
+If you live in a warmer growing zone, starting Romanesco broccoli indoors during late summer can protect seedlings from the heat, and prepare them for a late fall or early winter transplant to the garden.

 Grab a seedling tray with drainage holes and fill it with seed-starting mix.
 I love this organic mix from Jiffy, which is available from the Home Depot.